Cosby5/All-My-Stars/README.md

 - [tensorflow/models](https://github.com/tensorflow/models) - Models and examples built with TensorFlow
 - [thumbor/remotecv](https://github.com/thumbor/remotecv) - remotecv is an OpenCV server for facial and feature recognition.
 - [thumbor/thumbor](https://github.com/thumbor/thumbor) - thumbor is an open-source photo thumbnail service by globo.com
 - [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
-It's fully compatible with Python 2.6, 2.7, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, and 3.11.
-You feed it your Python app, it does a lot of clever things, a
+It's fully compatible with Python 2.6, 2.7, 3.4-3.12.
+You feed it your Python app, it does a lot of clever things, and spits out an executable or extens
 - [jasperproject/jasper-client](https://github.com/jasperproject/jasper-client) - Client code for Jasper voice computing platform

 ## QML